Daniel Mullen

-Daniel John Mullen (born 26 October 1989) is an Australian soccer player who last played for Wellington Phoenix.
+Daniel John Mullen (born 26 October 1989) is an Australian soccer player who plays for Campbelltown City.
 He played as a centre back and a right back.
 Daniel is the cousin of Matthew Mullen and son of Joe Mullen, a former Socceroo.

 Club career

 Adelaide United

 Mullen joined United for the 2008–09 A-League season.
 On 26 July 2008 he made his debut for Adelaide United in a 0–0 against Newcastle Jets in the Pre-Season Cup.
 He has since gone on to win a place in the team in the league and also featured against Kashima Antlers in the AFC Champions League.
 He played in Adelaide's Champions league semi final's 1st leg 3–0 victory over Uzbekistan outfit Bunyodkor and was surely the best game in his short career.

 In November 2008 Daniel signed a new two-year deal with Adelaide keeping him at the club until the end of the 2010–11 season.
 Mullen began to hold down a regular starting spot at right back for Adelaide including starting the inaugural FIFA Club World Cup game for the South Australian team in which he scored the equalising goal against Waitakere United.
 Mullen scored his first league goal for Adelaide with a powerful header in the 3–2 victory over North Queensland Fury in Townsville in Round 4.
 He had some trouble holding a spot the first team squad with Robert Cornthwaite and Iain Fyfe regularly used at centre back.